clarkjohnm/water-collection-service/README.md

     * Velocity checks
     * ~~TLS mutual authentication changes~~ (**Not needed. basic auth over https is sufficient**)
     * Measurement type or version change
 * No PUT, PATCH or DELETE from the public API.
 In other words, no update or delete.
-Collections are facts and will only be created and read but the API.
+Collections are facts and will only be created and read thru the API.
 * Initially, the collection will be done by manually qualified service personnel.
 Eventually, the collection with be performed by the technician using an appliance.
 * [Question] ~~Should the resource use collections or samples to avoid confusion with a list of resources AKA a collection?~~ **Answer: collections**